hologyengine/animation-tutorial/README.md

 This repo is a Hology Engine project with code examples for implementing animations.

-Read more about how to use animation with google in the documentation. https://docs.hology.app/gameplay/animation
+Read more about how to use animation with Hology Engine in the documentation. https://docs.hology.app/gameplay/animation

 ## Examples